subsquid/docs/versioned_docs/version-Firesquid/index.md

 Subsquid offers serverless deployments of Squid APIs free of charge.

-In this [Tutorial](/tutorials/deploy-your-squid) you can find out how that works.
+In the [Deploy section](/deploy-squid) you can find out how that works.

 ## Squid Aquarium